josephwms/Analysis-of-Apartments-Rent-Prices-in-Austin-TX-/README.md

 To sum up, we can do a simple analysis of the comparison of housing prices among different cities and universities.
 We can also analyze the housing prices for one city.
 We can even simply analyze the cost-effective ratio of a university by adding functions to get the university's tuition and expected salaries after graduation.

-See example codes in the template.ipynb file.
+See codes in the folder named code in the cleanData branch.

+Run pip install -r requirements.txt. first, and then run python3 code/main_clean_data.py

+Right now, there's a error for APIKEY of RAPIDAPI, you can help to fix that error.